Sen. Thom Tillis announces he’s not seeking reelection, a day after voting against Trump’s agenda bill

 (CNN) — Republican Sen. Thom Tillis of North Carolina announced Sunday he is not seeking reelection next year, a day after he was one of only two Republicans who voted against advancing President Donald Trump’s sweeping agenda bill.

 Tillis had expressed concern about the impact that cuts to Medicaid would have on his constituents, and Trump threatened on Saturday to back a primary challenger to his seat.
-The president said that Tillis “is making a BIG MISTAKE” and that he would meet with those looking to mount primary challenges against the North Carolina senator “over the coming weeks.”
+The president said that Tillis was “making a BIG MISTAKE” and that he would meet with those looking to mount primary challenges against the North Carolina senator “over the coming weeks.”

 Tillis, 64, said in his statement that his decision was “not a hard choice” and expressed a desire to spend more time with his family.